 About the Organization

 The Pisces Foundation believes if we act now and boldly, we can quickly accelerate to a world where people and nature thrive together.
-We support innovators who know what it takes and are doing what’s necessary to have clean and abundant water, a safe climate, and kids with the environmental know-how to create a sustainable world.
+We support innovators who know what it takes and are doing what’s necessary to have clean water, a safe climate, and kids with the environmental know-how to create a sustainable world.
 By mainstreaming powerful new solutions, we will spark immediate gains and lasting benefits for people and nature.

-Foundation Support: Contribute to the Foundation operations by working with colleagues on board meeting preparation, staff committees, organization development (contacts and mailing lists, teambuilding, recruiting/training).
-Executes special projects as assigned.
+- Foundation Support: Contribute to Foundation operations by working with colleagues on board meeting preparation, staff committees, organization development (contacts and mailing lists, teambuilding, recruiting/training).
+Execute special projects as assigned.

 - Interest, comfort, and strength working in a small, dynamic organization.